FASP-QAT/qat-documentation/docs/user/07-supply-planning-module-program-data.md

        <li>Only the first three columns (Program, Planning Unit, and Procurement Agent) are required to add a row.</li>
        <li>Only one row is allowed per program/planning unit/procurement agent combination.</li>
    </ol>
-7. Click “Submit” to save the changes.
-8. Click on Master Data Sync after making changes (applies to any item under Program Management).

 <div style={{textAlign: 'center'}}>

 ![Adding Program/Procurement Agent Info for a planning unit](/img/media/image117.png)

-Figure 71.
-Adding Program/Procurement Agent Info for a planning unit
+*Figure 71: Adding Program/Procurement Agent Info for a planning unit*

 </div>

+7. Click “Submit” to save the changes.
+8. Click on Master Data Sync after making changes (applies to any item under Program Management).

 ### A4.
 Alternate Reporting Units